-- The relative performance of investment strategies depends on the type of benefits during the payout phase.
+The relative performance of investment strategies depends on the type of benefits during the payout phase.
 Life cycle-strategies do best when benefits are paid as life annuities and are less valuable when benefits are paid as programmed withdrawals.
 Dynamic strategies seem to work better with programmed withdrawals.
-A mixed of life-cycle and dynamic strategies may be required when benefits are paid combining programmed withdrawals and deferred life annuities bought at the time of retirement. - There is no "one-size-fits-all" default investment strategy.
+A mixed of life-cycle and dynamic strategies may be required when benefits are paid combining programmed withdrawals and deferred life annuities bought at the time of retirement.

+There is no "one-size-fits-all" default investment strategy.
 None of the investment strategies dominate in all simulations.
-Some, such as those with low exposure to equities (less than 10%) and those with overly high exposure to equities (more than 80%), generally proved inefficient. - Life cycle strategies that maintain a constant exposure to risky assets during most of the accumulation period, switching swiftly to bonds in the last decade before retirement seem to produce adequate results.
-They provide higher expected benefits for a given level of risk than other life cycle strategies. - The introduction of dynamic management strategies can provide somewhat higher replacement rates for a given level of risk than the more deterministic strategies, at least in the case of payouts in the form of variable withdrawals. - The length of the contribution period affects the ranking of the different investment strategies.
+Some, such as those with low exposure to equities (less than 10%) and those with overly high exposure to equities (more than 80%), generally proved inefficient.

+Life cycle strategies that maintain a constant exposure to risky assets during most of the accumulation period, switching swiftly to bonds in the last decade before retirement seem to produce adequate results.
+They provide higher expected benefits for a given level of risk than other life cycle strategies.

+The introduction of dynamic management strategies can provide somewhat higher replacement rates for a given level of risk than the more deterministic strategies, at least in the case of pay-outs in the form of variable withdrawals.

+The length of the contribution period affects the ranking of the different investment strategies.
 Life-cycle strategies perform better than fixed portfolio strategies when the contribution period is short, for example 20 years.
 Longer contribution periods reduce the benefit impact of life-cycle strategies.

+ASSESSING DEFAULT INVESTMENT STRATEGIES IN DEFINED CONTRIBUTION PENSION PLANS

-I. Introduction
+Introduction

-Defined contribution plans are becoming a determining factor of old-age income Defined contribution (DC) pension plans play a key role in retirement income systems in many countries and there is a growing trend to make them mandatory or to enrol workers into them automatically.
+Defined contribution (DC) pension plans play a key role in retirement income systems in many countries and there is a growing trend to make them mandatory or to enrol workers into them automatically.
 While DC systems are still relatively young in most countries, they will be a determining factor of old-age income adequacy for future retirees.
 This development underscores the need to understand better the risks that affect the income provided by these plans.

-Retirement income from these plans depends, among other factors, on the type of investment strategies Four main factors determine retirement income adequacy in DC plans: the length of the contribution and retirement period, the level of contributions, management costs and investment strategies.
+Four main factors determine retirement income adequacy in DC plans: the length of the contribution and retirement period, the level of contributions, management costs, and investment strategies.
 This study focuses on the last factor.
 DC plans often offer a great variety of investment choices to members, from so-called conservative to more aggressive investment strategies.
-This variety confronts individuals with the challenge to choose investment strategies that most suit their situation and risk preferences.
+This variety confronts individuals with the challenge to choose investment strategies that most suits his or her situation and risk preferences.
 A rational decision, therefore, requires a thorough understanding of investments and of individual needs and expectations.
-Empirical research shows that many people are incapable or unwilling to make such decisions and those who do are often beset by serious behavioural handicaps.
+Empirical research shows that many people are incapable or unwilling to make such decisions and those that do are often beset by serious behavioural handicaps.
 For this reason, the design of default investment options (for those who do not make an active choice) is of critical policy relevance.